dpgraham4401/dpgraham-server/content/articles/free_cdn_with_aws.md

 Replace the path to your directory and the name of you s3 bucket followed by the path you'd like to be to access the content (e.g., `/images`).

 ### 8. Congrats
 That's it!
-You should now be able to access<sup>1</sup> your content at the cloudfront URL that we copied earlier.
+You should now be able to access* your content at the cloudfront URL that we copied earlier.
 For us, it was https://d1738nvaauqo1n.cloudfront.net, so if we wanted to access our images/floating_nature.jpg from our fresh CDN, we would navigate to https://d1738nvaauqo1n.cloudfront.net/images/floating_nature.jpg

 ### 9. Troubleshooting AccessDenied errors
 After initially creating my CDN, I received an AccessDenied Error in XML format.
 To get around this, navigate to your new S3 bucket, go to the Permissions Tab, and scroll down to the Bucket Policy section and create a new policy in JSON format.